 Tutorial support will be available to provide feedback and advice by email or telephone.

-How much does the course cost?
+How much does the course costs?

 The cost of the course is £365.00 per person.

-Completed application forms should be sent to:
+All completed application forms should be emailed to [email protected]